 Module 5: Classroom Techniques and Management

-This module exposes the candidate to essential techniques needed to successfully execute lessons and successfully manage students throughout the lesson.
-The candidate will learn how to address critical classroom management issues such as resolving conflicts, grouping students, and developing strategies for teaching a multi-level class.
-Finally, the candidate will learn about different forms of assessing learners.
+This module exposes you to the essential techniques needed to successfully execute lessons and manage students throughout the lesson.
+You will learn specific correction techniques as well as when to provide learner feedback and effective correction.
+You will learn how to address critical classroom management issues such as resolving conflicts, grouping students, and developing strategies for teaching large, multilevel classes.

-In this module, the candidate will learn how to develop as a reflective ESL/EFL practitioner, both in terms of self-evaluation and through the process of evaluation conducted by others.
+In this module, you will learn how to develop as a reflective ESL/EFL practitioner, both in terms of self-evaluation and through the process of evaluation conducted by others.
 In addition, this module provides a survey of professional organizations and publications as well as resources for researching, identifying, and preparing for an ESL/EFL teaching position.
-Candidates will also learn about the various opportunities within the TESOL field.
+You will also learn about the different teaching contexts within the TESOL field, such as teaching young learners, teaching business English, and teaching one on one.

 >>Click here for detailed course overview, details, and requirements (page opens in separate pop-up window)